CoryRamsey/RadioDashboard/README.md

 # RadioDashboard

 This is a simple radio dashboard for the Yaesu FT-991A.
-It uses the hamlib library to control the radio.
-It is written in C and uses GTK3 for the GUI.

-It currently supports viewing and changing the frequency of the radio.
+It currently supports chaning the frequency of the radio and recording audio received from the radio.

 ![RadioDashboard](https://github.com/CoryRamsey/RadioDashboard/blob/main/images/dash.png?raw=true)